 If you want to store your smoker outside, you need to use a cover to keep the smoker protected from heavy rain and snow.
 An electric smoker needs to remain dry to function correctly.

 - Can I use my Masterbuilt electric smoker in the garage?

-Using electric smoker in covered areas, including the garage, can cause serious damage.
-Use your smoker outdoor only.
+Using an electric smoker in covered areas, including the garage, can cause serious damage.
+Use your smoker outdoors only.

 - Do I need to clean my smoker after every use?